-Bits F9h[1:0] enable the 82C465MVB to generate the Stop Clock Broadcast cycle on the CISA bus, after which it can stop the AT clock.
-There are two methods of generating a

-CISA stop clock cycle: hardware-controlled and software-controlled.
+SYSCFG F9h[1:0] enable the 82C465MVB to generate the Stop Clock Broadcast cycle on the CISA bus, after which it can stop the AT clock.
+There are two methods of generating a CISA stop clock cycle: hardware-controlled and software-controlled.

-4.6.5.1.1 Hardware CISA Stop-Clock Control
+Hardware CISA Stop-Clock Control

-Hardware-controlled CISA stop clock cycle generation occurs automatically, if ATCLK has not been stopped already, whenever bits F9h[1:0]=01 and the 82C465MVB chip receives a stop grant cycle (or STPGNT# signal such as SUSPA#) from the CPU.
+Hardware-controlled CISA stop clock cycle generation occurs automatically, if ATCLK has not been stopped already, whenever SYSCFG F9h[1:0] = 01 and the 82C465MVB chip receives a stop grant cycle (or STPGNT# signal such as SUSPA#) from the CPU.
 The chipset generates a stop request to the CPU when changing CPU speeds or stopping the CPU clock; the CPU responds with a stop grant.

-When F9h[1:0]=01 to enable automatic stop clock cycle generation on CISA, address phase 1 of each CISA cycle will not be generated until the cycle is decoded to be an ISA cycle.
+When SYSCFG F9h[1:0] = 01 to enable automatic stop clock cycle generation on CISA, Address Phase 1 of each CISA cycle will not be generated until the cycle is decoded to be an ISA cycle.
 The logic adds in one extra AT clock before the cycle starts to properly start the CISA interface.
-Inhibition of CISA phase 1 generation saves power by avoiding unnecessary toggling on the MAD bus.
+Inhibition of CISA Phase 1 generation saves power by avoiding unnecessary toggling on the MAD bus.

-When F9h[1:0]=00 to disable hardware stop clock mode, the 82C465MVB logic drives address phase 1 of each CISA cycle as soon as it detects ADS# active.
+When SYSCFG F9h[1:0] = 00 to disable hardware stop clock mode, the 82C465MVB logic drives Address Phase 1 of each CISA cycle as soon as it detects ADS# active.
 In this mode, there is no AT clock start-up delay.
 Software stop-clock control can still be used to stop the clock and save power.

-4.6.5.1.2 Software CISA Stop-Clock Control
+Software CISA Stop-Clock Control

-Software-controlled CISA stop clock cycle generation occurs only when bits F9h[1:0] are written to 10.
+Software-controlled CISA stop clock cycle generation occurs only when SYSCFG F9h[1:0] are written to 10.
 A CISA stop clock cycle is forced onto the CISA bus.
-Whenever bits

-F9h[1:0]=10, the bits F9h[7:2] written to this register are ignored so no "read/modify/write" procedure is required.
+Whenever SYSCFG F9h[1:0] = 10, SYSCFG F9h[7:2] written to this register are ignored so no "read/modify/write" procedure is required.
 This cycle is generated only once; the bits then revert to their previous setting (00 or 01).

-Stop Clock Count bits CC[2:0] - indicate to CISA devices how many ATCLKs to expect before the clock will stop.
+Stop Clock Count bits CC[2:0] - Indicate to CISA devices how many ATCLKs to expect before the clock will stop.
 The default setting of one ATCLK is correct for most applications.